act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 accessibility_requirements:
   wcag20:1.2.1: # Audio-only and Video-only (Prerecorded) (A)
     secondary: This success criterion is **less strict** than this rule.
 This is because the rule does not consider that the audio may be a media alternative for text.
-Some of the failed examples satisfy this success criterion.
+Some of the failed examples satisfy this success criterion. wcag20:1.3.1: # Info and Relationships (A)
+    secondary: This success criterion is **more strict** than this rule.
+This is because the rule is not intended to test this requirement.
+Some of the passed examples do not satisfy this success criterion.
 input_aspects:
   - DOM Tree
   - CSS Styling